About

 Should your camper be required to use sunscreen while participating in the camp day, the following procedures MUST be followed:

 Keep the sunscreen in the original container, labeled with your camper’s name and hand to the camp counselor for storage.
-Suncscreen can be kept on campus for the week.
+Sunscreen can be kept on campus for the week.

 Should your camper be required to use bug spray while participating in the camp day, the following procedures MUST be followed:

 Keep the bug spray in the original container, labeled with your camper’s name and hand to the camp counselor for storage.
-Bug Spray camp be kept on campus for the week.
+Bug Spray can be kept on campus for the week.

 Please remember to dress your child appropriately for camp.
 Our camps use discovery and play as a major part of our camp program; we encourage you to dress your child in clothing that you do not mind getting dirty or stained with art materials.
 Here are some other reminders of appropriate clothes for camp: · T-Shirt with Sleeves · Shorts (No skirts, girls!) · Socks · Tennis Shoes (No sandals or flip-flops, please!) · LABEL EVERYTHING!!
 (Even underwear!)